flare-labs-ltd/fassets/docs/IAssetManager.md

 **upgradeWNatContract** - When current pool collateral token contract (WNat) is replaced by the method setPoolCollateralType, pools don't switch automatically.
 Instead, the agent must call this method that swaps old WNat tokens for new ones and sets it for use by the pool.
 NOTE: may only be called by the agent vault owner.

-**announceClass1CollateralWithdrawal** - The agent is going to withdraw `_valueNATWei` amount of collateral from the agent vault.
+**announceVaultCollateralWithdrawal** - The agent is going to withdraw `_valueNATWei` amount of collateral from the agent vault.
 This has to be announced and the agent must then wait `withdrawalWaitMinSeconds` time.
-After that time, the agent can call `withdrawCollateral(_class1Token, _valueNATWei)` on the agent vault.
+After that time, the agent can call `withdrawCollateral(_vaultCollateralToken, _valueNATWei)` on the agent vault.
 NOTE: may only be called by the agent vault owner.

 **announceAgentPoolTokenRedemption** - The agent is going to redeem `_valueWei` collateral pool tokens in the agent vault.
 This has to be announced and the agent must then wait `withdrawalWaitMinSeconds` time.
 After that time, the agent can call `redeemCollateralPoolTokens(_valueNATWei)` on the agent vault.